gaetansels/windows-server-nerdnest-lab-2/documentation.md

 Select the GLOBAL GROUP you want to add to a DL --> RMK --> add to a group --> "check name"

 ![something](images/win_lab2_p16.png)

+The rest will be done according to the needs of the departments.

+## Permissions

+Here we have to enter the file server to manage the resources themselves.

 ---